Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Shortest Paths/0-1 BFS.md

 - It is well-known that we can find the shortest paths between a single source and all other vertices in $O(E)$ using [[BFS]] in an unweighted graph.
+- An unweighted graph may be interpreted as a weighted graph with all edge weights equal to $1$.
+If all edge weights are different, then a more general algorithm like [[Dijkstra's Algorithm]] is appropriate.
+- However, if the weight of each edge is either $0$ or $1$, then we can use BFS to solve the single source shortest path problem in $O(E)$.
+-